ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_1/Transcripts/Prose/cFPIP-01LA_Physics as Information Processing  ~ Chris Fields ~ Lecture 1.m4a.sentences.csv_transcript.md

 05:24 A **boundary** is always a blue ellipse.
 And the agents that are exchanging information across this boundary are conventionally called **Alice and Bob**, which is just a more polite way of saying A and B.
 And when you think about this picture, it becomes clear that what physics is really about is communication.
-And this is a wild redescription of the idea of what physics is compared to the ideas of **Isaac Newton** or **[Pierre-Simon] Laplace** or even the 19th century ideas.
+And this is a wild redescription of the idea of what physics is compared to the ideas of **Isaac Newton** or **[Pierre-Simon] Laplace** or even 19th-century ideas.
-And it's very different from the idea that's been preserved in 20th century physics in the lineage of Einstein and others who viewed classical physics as, in a sense, either as completely fundamental or as a fundamental adjunct to quantum theory.
+And it's very different from the idea that's been preserved in 20th-century physics in the lineage of Einstein and others who viewed classical physics as, in a sense, either as completely fundamental or as a fundamental adjunct to quantum theory.

 So this way of thinking about physics is a very deeply quantum-theoretic way of thinking about physics.